zuoquanchen/NanoCross/README.md

 # nanoCross
->A pipeline that Detecting recombination breakpoints using ONT sequence libraries.
+>A pipeline that Detecting recombination crossover using ONT sequence libraries.

 Author: Zuoquan Chen